 Verify Connection

 In Claude Desktop, you should see a tools icon indicating MCP servers are connected.
-Ask Claude to list available tools - you should see memorygraph tools.
+Ask Claude to list available tools - you should see memorygraph tools like store_memory, recall_memories, and search_memories.

 With Environment Variables